Macrometacorp/docs/docs/streams/subscriptions.md

 When you use key_shared subscriptions, be aware that:

 -You need to specify a key or orderingKey for messages.
--You cannot use cumulative acknowledgment with Key_Shared type.
+-You cannot use cumulative acknowledgment with key_shared subscriptions.

 ![stream-key-shared-subscriptions](/img/stream-key-shared-subscriptions.png)